enginooby-practice/hibernate/README.md

 - CRUD features
 - SessionFactory, Session and Transaction
 - Uni-directional and bi-directional relationship
-- Cascade types: CascadeType.ALL, CascadeType.PERSIST (save), CascadeType.REMOVE
+- Cascade types: CascadeType.ALL, CascadeType.PERSIST (save), CascadeType.REMOVE, CascadeType.DETACH, CascadeType.MERGE, CascadeType.REFRESH
   - 📌 Use persist() with CascadeType.ALL/PERSIST to save all associated objects.
 - Eager loading and Lazy loading; Fetch types: Fetch.LAZY (prefer), Fetch.EAGER
   - To retrieve lazy data, a Hibernate session need to be open (connect to the database).